Motel Downtowner Picture of the Week

 Motel Downtowner – Nackard built the 1930’s sign on a tower to lure tourists off Route 66.

 Tourism is Flagstaff’s biggest money maker.
-According to one ASU study that I found, tourism accounts for 84% of the town’s employment.
-Some of our non-Zonie friends may wonder what’s the attraction; after all, most out-of-state people don’t know much about our state and can only name two Arizona cities.
+According to one ASU study, tourism accounts for 84% of the town’s employment.
+Some of our non-Zonie friends may wonder what the attraction is; most out-of-state people don’t know much about our state and can only name two Arizona cities.
 Every season has a reason to visit the town at the bottom of the mountains.
-As I said at the beginning of this project, its 6,909-foot elevation (1,600 feet higher than Denver), mild weather is an excuse we valley lowlifes to visit and escape the heat.
+As I said at the beginning of this project, its 6,909-foot elevation (1,600 feet higher than Denver), mild weather is an excuse for valley lowlifes to visit and escape the heat.
 Fall ushers in colorful aspen trees that the annual fires haven’t burnt—both of them.
-Then in winter, some people like to strap planks to their feet and slide down the big hill outback of town.
+Then, in winter, some people like to strap planks to their feet and slide down the big hill out of town.
 Finally, everybody goes to Flagstaff to toast marshmallows during the spring fires.

 In the above list, I didn’t mention the daily traffic on Beal’s Road—Route 66—now Interstate 40.
 It’s an excellent place to stop for a meal or to get some sleep.
 And—oh yeah, I forgot—it’s how you get to the Grand Canyon.